Steve Taylor

-Roland Stephen Taylor (born December 9, 1957) is an American singer, songwriter, record producer, music executive, film maker, assistant professor, and actor.
+Roland Stephen Taylor (born December 9, 1957) is an American singer, songwriter, record producer, music executive, filmmaker, assistant professor, and actor.
 A figure in what has come to be known as Christian alternative rock, Taylor enjoyed a successful solo career during the 1980s, and also served in the short-lived group Chagall Guevara.
-In contrast to many Christian musical artists, his songs have often taken aim at other Christians with the use of satirical, sardonic lyrics.
+In contrast to many Christian musical artists, his songs have often taken aim at Christian hypocrisy or "error" with the use of satirical, sardonic lyrics.
 In 1997, he founded the record label Squint Entertainment, which fueled the careers of artists such as Sixpence None the Richer, Chevelle, and Burlap to Cashmere.
 Despite this success, Taylor was ousted from the label by its parent, Word Entertainment, in 2001.
 He has produced and written for numerous musical acts, one of the most consistent being Newsboys.
 As a film-maker, Taylor co-wrote, directed, and produced the feature films Down Under the Big Top, The Second Chance, and Blue Like Jazz.
 After a decade and a half of hiatus, Taylor returned to performing music in 2010 as the front-man for Steve Taylor & The Perfect Foil, a supergroup he founded with Peter Furler, Jimmy Abegg, and John Mark Painter.
 Along with a university residency and continued filmmaking, Taylor would resume work on unfinished Chagall Guevara material into the 2020s.

 Biography

 Early life

 Taylor, the eldest of three children, was born in Brawley, California.
 Taylor's father, Roland Taylor, was a Baptist minister.
 When Taylor was six years old, the family relocated to Northglenn, Colorado, a suburb of Denver.
 He graduated from Northglenn High School in 1976.
 While there, he attempted to learn the bass guitar, piano and trombone.

 Upon graduation from high school, Taylor enrolled at Biola University in California.
 During his first year, he was first of the 100 chosen, from 20,000 applicants, to spend the summer at John Davidson's summer camp.
 At the camp, Taylor spent time learning from singers like Tony Orlando, Florence Henderson, and John Davidson.

-Taylor returned home and enrolled at the University of Colorado at Boulder, to study "serious music".
+Taylor returned home and enrolled at the University of Colorado Boulder, to study "serious music".
 He graduated there in 1980, but described his Bachelor of Arts degree in music and theater as being worth "slightly more than the cash value of a Pizza Hut coupon."